RuddiRodriguez/MetrixLab/README.md

 1- A better solution must be implemented to split the column country into Country/Format
 2- To Round all the numeric values
-3- The percentiles must be show like 30th instead of a number
+3- The percentiles must be show like 30th instead of a number 4- Working with the data types of the final data in the parquet files